Bader-Idris/Front-end-With-Osama/Node.js/with-John-Smilga/04-store-api/README.md

 - he'll mimic the major ones, not all of them
 - his react store project does the front side of it
 - the front-end only make the http call, and the backend does `the heavy lifting`

+#### express-async-errors package

+- this package provides same async wrapper we used in previous project
+- it's on behalf of using try&catch with each request
+- all of what we do with it is installing it and provoking it in app.js
+- previously we was wrapping every request, you can go and see 03rd project, and with that, we were making every req as async inside of the fn
+-